rust-lang/lang-team/src/design_notes/general_coroutines.md

   - This does not play nicely with alternate coroutine syntaxes like `coroutine { }`.
 - "Magic mutation" passes arguments in the same way as any normal function call.
-  The arguments can be used by name without increasing witness size.
-Can still be moved into the state manually when needed.
+  Although arguments can be moved into the coroutine witness when needed, they do not bloat the state otherwise.
 - "Magic mutation" allows coroutines (like subroutines) to receive multiple resume arguments naturally rather than requiring users to use tuples.
+  - The arguments are named, increasing clarity.

 ## Enum-wrapping